srtkkou/zgok/README.md

 Zgok is a simple utility to embed any static file into the binary executable file for [Go](http://golang.org/).

+日本語: README.jp.md

 ## Features

 * It can create a single binary file containing all static files.
 Easy to deploy!
 * No dependency.
-Available both on Windows and Linux.
+Available on Windows, Linux, Mac and ARM.

 ## Installation